xc1427/vimicieux/README.md

 ## About Plugins and Plugin Manager

-Personally I use TPope's Pathogen.
-It is an non-intrusive tool and easy to use.
-Here is the quick introduction on [how to config](<https://github.com/tpope/vim-pathogen#installation>).
+This setup uses Vim 8.0's native package management.
+Plugins are installed at `~/.vim/pack/default/start/`.

-This is the list of plugins I put in `~/.vim/bundle` :
+This is the list of plugins I use:

 ```
 mru.vim/
 vim-commentary/
-vim-monokai/
 vim-searchindex/
 vim-sanegx/
 ```